Nepal's army ties to restore order as protesters seek former chief justice as interim leader

 The protests prompted Prime Minister Khadga Prasad Oli to resign Tuesday, and the country's ceremonial President Ram Chandra Poudel asked him to lead a transitional government until a new one can be put in place.
 But Oli fled from his official residence, and his whereabouts were not clear.

 Rehan Raj Dangal, a representative of the protesters, said his group has proposed to military leaders that Karki head an interim government.
-Karki is the only female to serve as the chief justice of the supreme court.
-She served in the post between 2016-2017 and was a popular figure.
+Karki, the only woman to serve as chief justice of Nepal's Supreme Court, was a popular figure when she served in the post in 2016 and 2017.

 However, other protesters from among the crowd who had gathered outside the army headquarters opposed the choice of Karki.